moetsi/Sensor-Stream-Pipe/README.md

 ### Generating frame list file

-See the [davp-data-scripts](https://github.com/moetsi/davp-data-scripts) to see how to generate files for the
+See the [davp-data-scripts](https://github.com/moetsi/davp-data-scripts) to see how to generate the frame files.

 ## Notes